 In light of all these mode \textit{instabilities}, it is remarkable that, in the $\Lambda=0$ case, mode \textit{stability} holds for the \textit{entire} Kerr black hole family, even in the endpoint case $|a|=M$.
 This is mostly to the credit of the pioneering work of Whiting \cite{Whiting1989}.
-In 1989, Whiting proved mode stability for $\Im\omega>0$ and $|a|<M$ by demonstrating that such mode solutions \eqref{eq:separable-ansatz-intro} to \eqref{eq:Teukolsky-equation-intro} can be \textit{injectively} mapped into mode solutions of a scalar wave equation on a new spacetime in which the stationary Killing field energy is coercive.
-His map consists of taking appropriate integral and differential transformations of the radial and angular functions, respectively, in \eqref{eq:separable-ansatz-intro}.
-In fact, as Shlapentokh-Rothman showed in 2015 \cite{Shlapentokh-Rothman2015}, Whiting's integral radial transformation suffices to prove mode stability in the upper half-plane and even on the real axis for $|a|<M$, see also a different extension to the real axis in \cite{Andersson2017}.
+In 1989, Whiting proved mode stability for $\Im\omega>0$ and $|a|<M$ by demonstrating that such mode solutions \eqref{eq:separable-ansatz-intro} to \eqref{eq:Teukolsky-equation-intro} can be \textit{injectively} mapped into mode solutions of a scalar wave equation on a new spacetime in which the energy associated to the stationary Killing field is coercive.
+Whiting's map consists of taking appropriate integral and differential transformations of the radial and angular functions, respectively, in \eqref{eq:separable-ansatz-intro}.
+It turns out, as Shlapentokh-Rothman showed in 2015 \cite{Shlapentokh-Rothman2015}, that Whiting's integral radial transformation suffices to prove mode stability in the upper half-plane and even on the real axis for $|a|<M$, see also a different extension to the real axis in \cite{Andersson2017}.
 However, as the transformation is very sensible to the change in the nature of singularities in the radial ODE, it breaks down at the endpoint case $|a|=M$.
 There, Whiting's method requires a very different integral transformation, which was only very recently found by the second author \cite{TeixeiradaCosta2019}.
-We emphasize that while Whiting's approach to mode stability may be bypassed when considering $|a|\ll M$ black holes, by the reasons described above, it was absolutely crucial to characterize solutions to the Teukolsky equation \eqref{eq:Teukolsky-equation} in the \textit{full subextremal range} of parameters $|a|<M$ in the works \cite{Dafermos2016b,SRTdC2020,SRTdC2021}, as no other approach to mode stability for general $a$ was known.
+We emphasize that while Whiting's approach to mode stability may be bypassed when considering $|a|\ll M$ black holes, by the reasons described above, it was absolutely crucial to the characterization of solutions to the Teukolsky equation \eqref{eq:Teukolsky-equation} in the \textit{full subextremal range} of parameters $|a|<M$ in the works \cite{Dafermos2016b,SRTdC2020,SRTdC2021}, as no other approach to mode stability for general $a$ was known.